On Generalizations of Some Distance Based Classifiers for HDLSS Data: Real Data Analysis

-To begin with, we first look at the performance of the generalized classifiers w.r.t. their classical counterparts.
-For each data set, we ranked the classifiers based on their misclassification rates (with rank $1$ signifying the lowest misclassification rate, and so on).
-In Figures \ref{real_data2_AVG} and \ref{real_data2_NN}, we plot the relative frequency plot of the ranks of the classifiers for all three databases.
-The first column in each plot gives the frequency distribution of rank $1$.
-It is clear from Figure \ref{real_data2_AVG} that the generalized versions of the SAVG classifier yield substantial improvement across all the databases.
-On the other hand, the classical NN classifier continues to exhibit good performance in these databases (see Figure \ref{real_data2_NN}).
-However, the last column (rank $4$) corresponding to the UCR data base shows that its performance deteriorates in several data sets, while the proposed generalized classifiers are clearly smore stable.
+To begin with, we look at the performance of the generalized and block-generalized classifiers w.r.t.\ their classical counterparts.
+In Figure \ref{real_data2_AVGNN}, we show boxplots of the misclassification rates for the proposed classifiers, separately for the three databases.
+It is clear from these figures that the generalized versions of the AVG classifier yield substantial improvement over the usual classifiers, while the block-generalized classifiers yield further improvement in all three databases.
+However, this improvement is not so compelling for the generalized and block-generalized NN classifiers.
+Interestingly, {\it simple} classifiers like SAVG and NN yield competitive performance in the first two databases involving gene expression~studies.

-To get an overall picture of the performance of our classifiers in a data base, we summarized the entire information through the plots in Figure \ref{real_data2}.
-For each data set, we ranked all $13$ classifiers and considered a boxplot of ranks for each classifier across all data sets in that database.
-The classifiers were arranged based on an ordering involving the median rank and the inter-quartile range of ranks.
-Full numerical results are available in Tables S3-S10 of the Supplementary.
+Next, we compare the performance of our proposed classifiers with some existing classifiers (namely, SVM, GLMNET, NNET and NN-RAND).
+To get an overall picture of their performance in the three databases, we summarized the entire information through boxplots in Figure \ref{real_data3} separately for these three databases.
+For each database, we considered a boxplot of misclassification rates for all $22$ classifiers across all data sets in that database.
+Detailed results are available in Section 5 (see Tables 4--11) of the Supplementary.